 Sessions in this area relate to the thermophysical properties of ionic liquids and their mixtures and solutions.
 Topics of interest include gas solubility, molecular interactions, thermal conductivity, viscosity, diffusion, densities, excess volumes and enthalpies, isothermal compressibilities, surface tension, enthalpy of fusion, phase behavior, calorimetry, modeling and simulation of ionic liquids, and ionic liquids as functional materials.

-This session focuses on the use of molecular simulation to propagate a many-body system through phase space.
-Applications of molecular simulation to predict thermophysical properties of fluid and/or solid systems and to elucidate physical phenomena are of particular interest.
-New modeling and simulation methods, including coarse-grained/multiscale approaches, are also strongly encouraged.
+This session focuses on the use of molecular simulations to estimate and understand thermodynamic and thermophysical properties.
+Applications of molecular simulations to predict properties of fluid and/or solid systems and to elucidate physical phenomena are of particular interest.
+Other strongly encouraged topics are new modeling and simulation methods, including coarse-grained/multiscale approaches and analyses of error propagation and uncertainty quantification between molecular models and physical properties.

-The sessions on non-equilibrium thermodynamics will focus on recent theoretical advances highlighting the applicability of theory to investigate transport phenomena, state-of-the-art non-equilbrium modeling/simulation techniques and experimental studies under non-equilibrium conditions.
+The sessions on non-equilibrium thermodynamics will focus on recent advances highlighting the applicability of theoretical methods to investigate transport phenomena (heat, mass, charge transport in bulk and under confinement conditions) and dissipation processes, non-equilibrium modeling/simulation techniques and experimental studies under non-equilibrium conditions.

-Optical and thermal radiative properties of advanced materials are critically needed for energy conversion systems, thermal management, microelectronics, materials process and manufacturing, and noncontact temperature measurement.
+Optical and thermal radiative properties of advanced materials are critically needed for energy conversion systems, thermal management, microelectronics, materials process and manufacturing, and non-contact temperature measurement.
 This focused topic will provide a forum for participants to present the most recent research results on all aspects of measurement, theory, simulation, and modeling of emittance, absorptance, reflectance, transmittance, and scattering properties of surfaces, thin films, particles, periodic and aperiodic structures and composites.
-Reports on the state-of-the-art theories and methods in modeling, designing, fabricating, and testing micro/nanostructures to tailor the radiative properties for energy conversion will be welcomed.
+Reports on the state-of-the-art theories and methods in modeling, designing, fabricating, and testing micro/nanostructures to tailor the radiative properties in both the far field and the near field will be welcomed.

 The sessions dedicated to these topics involve advanced optical-to-thermal and optical-to-acoustic/ultrasonic analytical experimental and theoretical methodologies developed and utilized for thermophysical property measurements in all states of matter.
 Reports in PT and PA methodologies and their applications are solicited.